just-the-docs/just-the-docs/sales/DISCOVERY.md

 **Goals**:

-  - Get an initial understanding of the problem, and the project success vision.
-Start the stakeholder map, so we can loop those people in and make them feel part of the team.
+  - Get an initial understanding of the problem, and the impact of solving it.
+  - Start the stakeholder map, so we can loop those people in and make them feel part of the team.
   - Get clarity and empathy on what the users really need, and set the process underway to refine that knowledge (Get buy-in on user